 Although in the wild their ponds are at the bottom of holes in trees, they are quite happy to use a water bowl with low sides to soak in.
 The bigger the better, although as long as they can get their whole selves into it that will be fine.

 Water quality is absolutely vital for amphibians, and whilst it is fine to use tap water it should be dechlorinated first.
 There are many products available on the market for this, and usually a drop or two will suffice – always read the label!
-Mist the enclosure regularly to ensure that the humidity remains high.
-If time is an issue, there are automatic misting and fogging systems on the market that will do it for you.
+Mist the enclosure regularly to ensure that the humidity high between 50-70% during the day and up to 100% overnight and during rainy season If time is an issue, there are automatic misting and fogging systems on the market that will do it for you.

 Temperature wise, these frogs thrive with a temperature range of 21º C (70º F) and 30º C (81º F), with a 5 to 10 degree drop at night which can be provided with a deep heat projector used with a suitable thermostat.
 As with all reptiles and amphibians, there needs to be a gradient from warmest to coolest so that your pets can decide for themselves what temperature they want to be at.
 Always use a good digital thermometer.